privacybydesign/vcmrtd/README.md

 > [!NOTE]
 > The library and app are currently under construction and mainly tested with Dutch passports.

+> [!NOTE]
+> This library is orginally forked from [dmrtd](https://github.com/ZeroPass/dmrtd) repository, but has been significantly modified and improved by the Yivi team.

 ## Documentation
 This repository includes documentation for the library, the example app, and background information.
-Published documentation is available via GitHub Pages: privacybydesign.github.io/vcmrtd.
+Published documentation is available via GitHub Pages: [privacybydesign.github.io/vcmrtd](https://privacybydesign.github.io/vcmrtd)

 ## Example App
 This repository contains an example app that demonstrates how to use the library to read and verify MRTD data.
 The app is built using Flutter and can be run on both Android and iOS devices.
+It can be run with or without Veriable Credential generation.

 Some screenshots of the example app: